-There will be 3 mid-term exams and I will consider the best 2 score from your mid-term exam.
+There will be only 2 mid-term exams and one final exam (September 30th for Midterm-I; November 4th Midterm-II; December 14th Final).
 No make-up exams will be given except for unforeseen, officially documented absences.
 If such a circumstance arises on a test date, it is your responsibility to contact me as soon as possible.
 If you expect to be absent on a test date for any legitimate reason (conferences, job interviews, project team competitions, etc.), it is your responsibility to give me sufficient prior notice so that we can make other arrangements.
 There will be a FINAL exam at the end of this course.